MannyLemos/Pacemaker/README.md

 - [Manuel Lemos](https://github.com/MannyLemos) (lemosm1)

 ## About
 The pacemaker design project is a term assignment which comprises the majority of the SFWRENG 3K04 Software Development course.
-This site will host both the Pacemaker Design  which is programmed using simulink and built on the FRDM-K64F ARM  development board.
+This site will host the Pacemaker Design  which is programmed using simulink and built on the FRDM-K64F ARM  development board.
 The pacemaker's Device Controller-Monitor is built using Express, MongoDB, and Node and is hosted on Google App Engine along with MongoDB Atlas.
 [More information on the Device  Control Monitor.](https://github.com/amosyu2000/pacemaker-api)

 ## Toolboxes Used